gautriv/gautriv.github.io/_posts/2026/3/2026-03-03-taking-yourself-out.md

 Learn the concept.
 Hold the implementation loosely.

+One more thing.
+About Claude Code specifically.

-## The two files everybody recommends you to create
+## The two files everybody eventually discovers

-Here's something I rarely hear anyone mention about Claude.
+Here’s something you find once you’ve used Claude long enough.
 Not a prompt trick.
 Not a model setting.
-Two files.
-That's it.
-Two files that changed how I work with it completely.
+Two files. `CLAUDE.md` is the one most people land on first.
+But I run a second file alongside it.
+I call it `persona.md`.
+That one is where my thinking goes.

 **The first is `CLAUDE.md`.**

 If you use Claude Code or just Claude regularly for work, create a `CLAUDE.md` in your project.
 Treat it like a briefing document.
 Your tech stack.
 Your conventions.
-What "done" looks like.
+What “done” looks like.
 What you never want it to do.
 Update it after every four or five meaningful interactions.
-When something clicked, when something went wrong, when you discovered a preference you didn't know you had.
+When something clicked, when something went wrong, when you discovered a preference you didn’t know you had.

-You're not configuring a tool.
-You're building institutional memory.
+You’re not configuring a tool.
+You’re building institutional memory.

-**The second is what I call `persona.md`.**
+**The second is `persona.md`.**

-Create a file.
-Ask Claude to use it as a running portrait of you, based on everything it observes across your conversations.
-Your communication style.
-Your blind spots.
-The projects you're working on.
-The patterns in how you think.
+This one is mine.
+I created it to hold my thinking: patterns in how I work, assumptions I keep bumping into, mental models I’m still testing.
+I also ask Claude to add to it, based on everything it observes across our conversations.
+My communication style.
+My blind spots.
+The patterns in how I approach problems.

 Read it again after a month.

-I'm not going to tell you what it said about me.
+I’m not going to tell you what it said about me.
 But I will say: it was accurate in ways that were uncomfortable.
-And useful in ways I hadn't anticipated.
-It surfaced assumptions I didn't know I was making.
-The AI had been paying attention in ways I hadn't asked it to.
-And because I'd created a place to put those observations, they didn't disappear at the end of each session.
+And useful in ways I hadn’t anticipated.
+It surfaced assumptions I didn’t know I was making.
+The AI had been paying attention in ways I hadn’t asked it to.
+And because I’d created a place to put those observations, they didn’t disappear at the end of each session.

 Your AI should know you.
 Make space for that.